pactflow/docs.pactflow.io/website/docs/docs/permissions/permissions.md

 ## deployment_and_release:record:*

-Notify the Pact Broker that a particular version of an application has been deployed or released.
+Notify Pactflow that a particular version of an application has been deployed or released.

 ## deployment_and_release:record:team

-Notify the Pact Broker that a particular version of an application associated with your team has been deployed or released.
+Notify Pactflow that a particular version of an application associated with your team has been deployed or released.

 ## environment:manage:*